SharifVelasquezAlzate/gatekeeper/docs/Authentication.md

 );
 ```

 And that's it!
-Your app now has authentication!
+Your app now has a login system!

+### How to access the user once it has logged in?

-Also, once the user has been authenticated, you can access it through `req.session.user`.
+Once the user has been authenticated, you can access it through `req.session.user`.

 #### Example